pboesu/replication_candy_1991/README.md

 The reproduction was successful and has been submitted to [ReScience C](https://rescience.github.io/)

+### Data
+The `data/` subdirectory contains the dataset that was used in both original publications in its original form, as well as three reformatted versions that fulfill the input requirements for the replication code.

-### Model reproduction
+### Model fitting
 All `R` scripts required to reformat the original data and reproduce the statistical models are in the `code/` subdirectory.
 They assume that the project folder is used as the working directory.
 Additional `SAS` and `GLIM` code from the original publications is provided in the `code/` directory for completeness.

-### Data
-The `data/` subdirectory contains the dataset that was used in both original publications in its original form, as well as three reformatted versions that fulfill the input requirements for the replication code.

 #### Initial setup
 The project makes use of the the `renv` package for project-local R dependency management.
 To reproduce the replication, I recommend to follow the following steps, assuming *R v3.6.0 or later* is already installed: